 If you are wondering why you have never seen a risk reward calculator in Metatrader, there is a good reason…because there really isn't one.

-However, you can hijack the Fibonacci tool make it a super simple to way to graphically calculate your stop loss and target prices.
+However, you can hack the Fibonacci tool make it a super simple to way to graphically calculate your stop loss and target prices.

 No complicated online calculators or confusing formulas.